“Oh, You Mean THAT Interfaith…”

 As an interfaith child, I am acutely aware of the increase in “interfaith” activity since 9/11.
 So yesterday, I went to the unveiling of the global Charter for Compassion, an interfaith project launched by the non-profit TED and one of my intellectual heroes, religion writer Karen Armstrong.
 Then, I blogged about it at Jewcy.com.

 This is all swell.
 But it is not particularly relevant to those of us who live with more than one religion in our families, or in our very beings.
 And surprisingly, the burgeoning cohort of interfaith marriages and interfaith children are rarely even mentioned, let alone invited and included, in these interfaith events.
 We make everyone uncomfortable, because we represent the blurring of those boundaries.
 What happens when you cross a boundary to embrace the other, and instead of returning home enlightened, you actually progress to making babies with that other, and commit to forming an interfaith family?
-The official interfaith dialogues between religious institutions, between clergy members, between well-meaning congregations, do not want to hear about dissolving boundaries.
+The official interfaith conversations between religious institutions, between clergy members, between well-meaning congregations, do not want to mention dissolving boundaries.
+Often, this “interfaith” programming is funded by religious institutions that, in fact, discourage interfaith marriage.

 And yet, interfaith children are here.
-And I would argue that as travelers who decided to stay and go native, who decided to forgo the comforts of home and instead become bicultural, we have a lot to offer to these interfaith palavers.
+And I would argue that as travelers who decided to immigrate, who decided to forgo the comforts of home and instead become bicultural, we have a lot to offer in these interfaith palavers.
 Some of us who grew up with parents from two religions can act as the ideal tour guides.
 A lot of us are fluent in two religious languages, and we have spent a lifetime translating from one to the other.

 We have gotten ourselves into a semantic situation where “interfaith” has two very separate meanings.
 Searching for “interfaith” on the web, on facebook, on twitter, turns up a lot of institutions and programs and events, in what seems like every town in America, especially since 9/11.
 And this is a good thing.
 But to get to the level of interfaith I’m talking about on this blog, an intimacy found between spouses, between parent and child, between two religions found in a single body, you have to type in “interfaith families,” or “interfaith marriage,” or “interfaith children.”